cyberbotics/webots-doc/automobile/driver-library.md

 *Set and get the wipers' mode*

-The `wbu_driver_set_wiper_mode` function allows the user to set (using the `WbDriverWiperMode` enum) various speeds for the wipers from slow to fast.
+The `wbu_driver_set_wiper_mode` function allows the user to set (using the `WbuDriverWiperMode` enum) various speeds for the wipers from slow to fast.
 Whilst the slow and normal mode share the same speed, the slow mode activates the wipers once every few seconds.
 The `wbu_driver_get_wiper_mode` function allows the user to get the wipers' mode.

-%figure "WbDriverWiperMode enumeration"
+%figure "WbuDriverWiperMode enumeration"

 | ENUM     | Value |
 | -------- | ----- |